 The A level is a linear assessment in the Summer term of the one-year course.
 The assessment consists of three examined units and one centre-assessed unit (coursework).
 The examined units are: Unit 1, Language Variety, two hours and fifteen minutes, 35% of the qualification, comprising a question on two 21st century unseen texts and a question on two unseen texts from different historical periods; Unit 2, Child Language, one hour and fifteen minutes, 20% of the qualification.
 There is one question on unseen data, either written or spoken; Unit 3, Language Investigation, one hour and forty-five minutes, 25% of the qualification.
-One question is on unseen data and there is an essay question drawing on the student's acquired knowledge of the topic; Unit 4, Crafting Language, 20% of the qualification, comprising two written pieces (1500-2000 words in total) and a commentary on the written pieces (1000 words maximum). - Reading
+One question is on unseen data and there is an essay question drawing on the student's acquired knowledge of the topic; Unit 4, Crafting Language, 20% of the qualification, comprising two written pieces (1500-2000 words in total) and a commentary on the written pieces (1000 words maximum).

+Reading

-Working with texts: A Core Introduction to Language Analysis By Maggie Bowring, Ronald Carter, Angela Goddard, Danuta Reah and Keith Sanger Published by Routledge, ISBN 978-0415234658 How Children Learn Language By William O'Grady Published Cambridge University Press, ISBN 978-0521531924 Pragmatics By George Yule Published Oxford University Press, ISBN 978-0194372077 Exam Board and Specification Codes Pearson Edexcel 9EN0 Head of Department Richard Martin ENGLISH LITERATURE
+Working with texts: A Core Introduction to Language Analysis

+By Maggie Bowring, Ronald Carter, Angela Goddard, Danuta Reah and Keith Sanger Published by Routledge, ISBN 978-0415234658

+How Children Learn Language Bv William O'Gradv Published Cambridge University Press, ISBN 978-0521531924

+Pragmatics By George Yule ISBN 978-0194372077

+Published Oxford University Press,

+66 Language disguises the thought.... ??

+Ludwig Wittgenstein

+Head of Department Richard Martin

+ENGLISH LITERATURE

 66 Literature is news that stays news.
 99

 Ezra Pound, poet and critic

-57

 ENGLISH LITERATURE

 What is it about at sixth-form level?